 If you choose to become an owner-builder for your kit home project, finance is available through an owner-builder construction loan.

-This type of loan involves in-depth documentation and a number of checks before approval, which can be quite time-consuming.
+This type of loan however, typically comes with a lower loan to value ratio (LVR), involves in-depth documentation and a number of checks before approval, which can be quite time-consuming.

 Modular homes are built under the supervision of a qualified and licensed builder which makes them a more attractive prospect for lenders.
 However, banks do treat loans for modular homes differently from existing or conventionally built ones.